tensorflow/community/governance/SIG-template.md

 ## What is this group for?

 Describe the need the group fills.
 Who is the audience?
+Provide evidence that work is already ongoing in this area.

 ## Who will be part of it?